OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 > [!TIP]
 > Most Excel objects have a `setName` method.
 This gives you an easy way to access Excel objects later in the script or in other scripts for the same workbook.

-#### Check if an object exists in the collection
+#### Verify an object exists in the collection

 Scripts often need to check if a table or similar object exists before continuing.
-You can use the names given by scripts or through the Excel UI to identify necessary objects and act accordingly. `get` methods return `undefined` when the requested object is not in the collection.
+Use the names given by scripts or through the Excel UI to identify necessary objects and act accordingly. `get` methods return `undefined` when the requested object is not in the collection.

 The following script requests a table named "MyTable" and uses an `if...else` statement to check if the table was found.